hannorein/rebound/README.md

 There are also short YouTube videos describing various aspects of REBOUND available at https://www.youtube.com/channel/UCNmrCzxcmWVTBwtDPPLxkkw .

+## Related projects

-## Additional Physics
+### Additional physics
-To easily incorporate additional physics into your REBOUND simulations, see REBOUNDx at https://github.com/dtamayo/reboundx
+To easily incorporate additional physics modules such as migration forces, GR effects and spin into your REBOUND simulations, see REBOUNDx at https://github.com/dtamayo/reboundx

+### Analytical and semianalytical tools
+If you're interested in comparing numerical simulations to analytical and semianalytical tools for celestial mechanics, see Celmech at https://github.com/shadden/celmech

+### Ephemeris-quality integrations of test particles
+To generate ephemeris-quality integrations of test particles in the Solar System with a precision on par with JPL's small body integrator, see ASSIST at https://github.com/matthewholman/assist

 ## Papers